-----DRUG INTERACTIONS----
+----DRUG INTERACTIONS--

-CYP3A4 substrate concentrations can be increased.
+- CYP3A4 inducers can lower mifepristone concentrations.
+(7.1) - CYP3A4 inhibitors can increase mifepristone concentrations.
+Use with caution.
+(7.2) - CYP3A4 substrate concentrations can be increased.
 Caution with coadministration of substrates with narrow therapeutic margin.
 (7.3)

------USE IN SPECIFIC POPULATIONS----
+----USE IN SPECIFIC POPULATIONS----